FNALLPC/cms-das-pre-exercises/_episodes/01-CMSDataAnalysisSchoolPreExerciseFirstSet.md

 ```
 {: .source}

 To be able to check out specific CMSSW packages from [GitHub], you will need to configure your local account following the [FifthSet PreExecises Git configuration](_episodes/05-CMSDataAnalysisSchoolPreExerciseFifthSet.md).
-You only have to do this command once for a cluster you are working on:
+You only have to do this command **once** for any given cluster you are working on:

 ```shell
 git config --global user.name [Name]